-Your professional reputation as a voice talent and as an actor is built by consistently delivering exceptional auditions.
+You build your professional reputation as a voice talent and as an actor by consistently delivering exceptional auditions.
 Lots and lots and lots of them.
-Which is why persistence and tenacity are required if you hope to succeed in this, or frankly, any business.
+Which is why tenacity is such a critical element to succeed in this, or frankly, any business.
 So, if it’s walking and chewing gum you’re after… best keep walking.
 There’s not much demand for that.

-Never underestimate the fact that a bulk of your job as a professional talent is auditioning.
-Your auditions are your greatest form of promotion, however, they shouldn’t be your only form of promotion, which appears to be the case for a majority of talent out there.
+You can’t underestimate that a bulk of your job as a professional talent is auditioning.
+You could even consider them your greatest form of promotion.
+They just shouldn’t be your only form of promotion, as it appears to be for better than 85% of all talent out there.
 Which might explain what’s undermining the success of so many remarkably talented individuals.
 Without persistence and promotion, it’s not likely you’re going anywhere.

-Granted voicing all those auditions may seem like a numbers game, rigged in favor of someone else, but not you.
-You may be invited to audition a project or two prior to investing in a proper demo, but you can’t go for very far without training and professionally produced demos if you hope to secure a steady stream of audition opportunities with any consistency.
+So as much as voicing all those auditions may seem like a numbers game, rigged in favor of someone else, but not you.
+While you might be invited to audition for one or two projects without a demo, you can’t go for very long without training and professionally produced voiceover demos if you hope to score auditions on a consistent basis.

 But, before you throw in the towel, convinced auditioning is a numbers game, consider a few key stats from SAG-AFTRA and the US Department of Labor and Statistics: